 One of the biggest risks of colostomy reversal surgery is failure.

 Most people who undergo colostomy reversal surgery will stay in the hospital for 3–10 days after the procedure.
-The main goal during this time is to monitor your wound healing and make sure that you are able to pass stool naturally through your reconnected colon.
+The main goal during this time is to monitor your wound healing and make sure you’re able to pass stool naturally through your reconnected colon.

-It will take some time after surgery for your bowel movements to become regular, and either constipation or diarrhea is expected for some time.
+It will take some time after surgery for your bowel movements to become regular.
+Either constipation or diarrhea is expected for some time.

 Your surgical wound will take 2–3 months to heal, and your anus may be tender as you get used to natural elimination habits again.

-While your body adjusts to the reversal, you may find that powders or barrier ointments may help with anal irritation and odor.
-You will also want to reintroduce foods that could irritate your bowel gradually during the recovery period.
+While your body adjusts to the reversal, you may find that powders or barrier ointments help with anal irritation and odor.
+You will also want to gradually reintroduce foods that could irritate your bowel during the recovery period.

-Your doctor will give you specific instructions for your diet and wound care after the procedure based on the type of reversal that was done and any other health issues that need to be considered.
+Your treatment team will give you specific instructions for your diet and wound care after the procedure based on the type of reversal that was done and any other health issues that need to be considered.

-How successful your colostomy reversal is will depend on such factors as:
+How successful a colostomy reversal is will depend on factors like:

-- why you had a colostomy in the first place
+- why the colostomy was done in the first place

-- what complications you may have experienced when your stoma was created
+- any complications that occurred when the stoma was created

-- what ongoing treatments you may have had, such as chemotherapy or radiation
+- what ongoing treatments were happening, such as chemotherapy or radiation

 Most colostomies are done with the intent of being temporary, but the high risk of infection and failure with reversal surgery keeps many people from even attempting to regain natural bowel function.